SRI-human-sleep/INSA-home/Appendix C - Data analysis/README.md

   - Part 3 - [**Relationships between sleep and diary ratings**](https://sri-human-sleep.github.io/INSA-home/Appendix%20C%20-%20Data%20analysis/insa%40home_dataAnalysis3.html).
 This also includes the final outputs included in the main article.

 ### Reproducing the reports
-Each `html` report included in this folder can be reproduced by running the corresponding `Rmd` script (using the RStudio software) using the datasets included in the `Appendix D - Data/` folder.
+Each `html` report included in this folder can be reproduced by running the corresponding `Rmd` script (using the RStudio software) using the datasets included in the `Appendix D - Data` folder.